wayfair/one-version/README.md

 #### packageManager (optional, string)

 Used to specify the package manager for the workspace.

 _Note: If the `-p` or `--packageManager` argument is included in the command it will take precedence over this value_.

 Supported values: `pnpm`, `yarn`

-### Examples:
+### Examples

 ```json
 "overrides": {